deepernewbie/LocalWebApp/prompt.md

 * For larger apps, split into `css/styles.css` and `js/` modules
 * Keep each JS file under ~500 lines
 * Vanilla JavaScript or ES modules with CDN imports (`esm.run`, `jsdelivr`)
-* No TypeScript, no JSX, no bundlers — the APK serves files as-is
+* No TypeScript, no JSX, no bundlers — CouchFlow serves files as-is
 * The app ships as a zip.
-The user extracts it to a folder on their phone and points the APK at that folder
+The user extracts it to a folder on their phone and points CouchFlow at that folder

 ---